corndeladmin/DevOps-Unit-12-Workshop/part_1.md

 You could also change the policy so it will allow access by an application and by a user.
 The syntax for this is a bit more complicated as you need to check that the token either has a scope claim set to "access_as_user" or a roles claim set to "access_as_application".
 To do that you need to use `policy.RequireAssertion` instead of `policy.RequireClaim`, see [this doc](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-5.0#use-a-func-to-fulfill-a-policy) for more details.

-### 3.7: Get a weather forecast from the API
+### 3.3: Get a weather forecast from the API

 Now you should be able to make a request to the API from your webpage.
 So instead of displaying the token once login has succeeded, use the token to make a GET request to the WeatherForecast API endpoint.
-This will be similar to what you did in the python script.
-You might run into SSL certificate verification issues again, in which case remember to turn off SSL certificate verification for that request.
+This will be similar to what you did in the python script for the client credentials flow.

 Then display the weather forecast to the user.